LispCookbook/cl-cookbook/os.md

 ## Accessing the command line arguments

 Accessing command line arguments is implementation-specific but it appears most implementations have a way of getting at them.
+[Roswell](https://github.com/roswell/roswell/wiki) makes it portable.

-[SBCL](http://www.sbcl.org) has the special variable `*posix-argv*`
+[SBCL](http://www.sbcl.org) has the special variable `sb-ext:*posix-argv*`

 ~~~lisp
 $ sbcl my-command-line-arg